orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 ## Errors during page load

 Errors can happen while a form is being loaded, or afterwards, as the user interacts with the form.
+This section covers errors which happen while the form is being loaded.

 ### With Orbeon Forms 4.0 to 4.5